BuildingSync/BuildingSync-gem/README.md

 # BuildingSync

 The BuildingSync-Gem is a repository of helpers for reading and writing BuildingSync XML files, and for using that data to drive energy simulations of the subject building.
+See full documentation on [RubyDoc](https://www.rubydoc.info/github/BuildingSync/BuildingSync-gem).

 All of the following are supported: